Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/mmd_finetune_component.md

     Path to the deepspeed config file.

-    Please note deepspeed is not yet supported for MMDetection, will be enabled in future.
+    Please note deepspeed is not yet supported for MMDetection models, will be enabled in future.

 12. _apply_ort_ (bool, optional)

     If true, apply ORT optimization.
 The default value is false.

-    Please note ORT is not yet supported for MMDetection, will be enabled in future.
+    Please note ORT is not yet supported for MMDetection models, will be enabled in future.

 13. _number_of_epochs_ (int, optional)

-    Number of epochs to run for finetune.
-The default value is 15.
+    Number of training epochs.

+    If left empty, will be chosen automatically based on the task type and model selected.

 14. _max_steps_ (int, optional)

-    If set to a positive number, it's the total number of training steps to perform.
-It overrides `epochs`.
+    If set to a positive number, the total number of training steps to perform.
+Overrides 'number_of_epochs'.
 In case of using a finite iterable dataset the training may stop before reaching the set number of steps when all data is exhausted.

-The default value is -1.
+    If left empty, will be chosen automatically based on the task type and model selected.

 15. _training_batch_size_ (int, optional)

     Batch size used for training.

-The default value is 4.
+    If left empty, will be chosen automatically based on the task type and model selected.

 16. _validation_batch_size_ (int, optional)

     Batch size used for validation.

-The default value is 4.
+    If left empty, will be chosen automatically based on the task type and model selected.

 17. _auto_find_batch_size_ (bool, optional)